waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_3.md

 end
 ````

 Notice that on the first line we have `describe Bike do` where we are referring directly to the class Bike.
 We're not using a string description as we did in the feature test.
 This is a feature of RSpec that gives us some great conveniences such as the [implicitly defined subject](http://www.relishapp.com/rspec/rspec-core/v/3-2/docs/subject/implicitly-defined-subject).
 However, as Ruby executes this file it has to look for a Bike class, even before it can run the tests specified in the `it` blocks.
-That's why we get the lower level Ruby error.
+That's why we get the lower-level Ruby error.

 This new error of course means its a great time to switch Driver/Navigator Roles!&nbsp;:twisted_rightwards_arrows: